No3371/blog/_posts/en/2021-09-23-unity-ios-pvrtc-compression-requires-square-textures.md

 language: en
 ---

-Today my collegue figured that same animation looks different on iOS and Android, after digging around for a short period, we figured that the related atlas has different imported size on Android & iOS.
+Today my collegue noticed that same animation looks different on iOS and Android, after digging around for a short period, we figured that the related atlas has different imported size on Android & iOS.

 It seems that by default, Unity select PVRTC compression format for iOS to support older devices (~2013).
 PVRTC format requires square textures, **if the texture is not square, Unity stretch it without warning you.** For not-so-old (2014~) iOS devices, ATSC is recommened and it supports non-square textures.